 In this video, I share best practices tips for query letter length, along with a simple “mantra” or “guiding phrase” to help you determine exactly how long your query letter should be, down to the specific number of words.

-The basic idea, though, is the same: shorter is almost always better.
+The basic idea for the video and this article is the same: shorter is almost always better.

 Query Letter Length Study